Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 Medical Studies and Evidence

-The study highlighted several key points:
+The report highlighted several key points:

 - The importance of individualized treatment plans.